developer-final/Rango/README.md

 4. ⚠️ **IMPORTANT (Anti-Spam Configuration)**:
    * **UNCHECK** ❌ **Notifications from the local terminal**
    * **UNCHECK** ❌ **Notifications from the trade server**
-   > 💡 **Why uncheck these?** If checked, the MT5 broker trade server will send a push notification for every single micro-action (every pending order placed, modified, or closed by the EA grid).
+   > 💡 **Why uncheck these?** If checked, the MT5 broker trade server will send a push notification for every single micro-action (every pending order placed, modified, or closed on your account).
 Unchecking these two options ensures you **only** receive Rango's clean, high-priority analytical signals (Trend & DCA alerts) without broker spam!
 5. Enter your **MetaQuotes ID** in the **MetaQuotes ID** field (multiple IDs can be separated by commas).
 6. Click the **Test** button.
 You should immediately receive a test notification on your mobile phone!
 7. Click **OK** to save the settings.